 Index funds are the ultimate example of passive investing.
 We need to understand passive investing as opposed to active investing.
 In active investing, the fund manager has the discretion to buy stocks so as to enhance returns for the fund holders.
 Diversified equity funds are examples of active funds.
 An index fund purely invests its corpus in the index.

 For example, if the index fund is benchmarked to the NSE Nifty, then the fund will buy all the stocks in the index in the same proportion as the index.
-It is only when the index weights change or when stocks are added or deleted from the index that the index fund manager needs to make modification to the index fund portfolio.
+It is only when the index weights change or when stocks are added or deleted from the index that the index fund manager needs to make modifications to the index fund portfolio.
 The idea behind an index fund is to replicate the index returns as close as possible.
 Let us look at the pros and cons of investing in index funds.
-What are the benefits of investing in index fund and what are the strong reasons to invest in index funds?
+What are the benefits of investing in index funds and what are the strong reasons to invest in index funds?
 Let us look at the various perspectives..

+India, unfortunately, has not taken an affinity to index funds, although this may change in the future.
 Many diversified funds in India today are largely a reflection of index funds as a major proportion of their portfolio is invested in index heavyweights.
 Therefore, you end up paying a higher Total Expense Ratio (TER) for marginal return benefits.
 Index funds help you to overcome this challenge.

 An investor needs to remember that index funds have not been great performers in the past.
 However, it is surely an idea which may become a lot more attractive in the coming years.